-However, we will make exceptions for securities with ratings that do not rely on our assessment of individual obligor creditworthiness, such as those that benefit from a full and unconditional third-party guarantee, whether at pool or bond level, 10 or for securities that benefit from full cash collateralization.
+However, we make exceptions for securities with ratings that do not rely on our assessment of individual obligor creditworthiness, such as those that benefit from a full and unconditional third-party guarantee, whether at pool or security level, or for securities that benefit from full cash collateralization.
+For securities with full support from a guarantor, we apply the rating that is the higher of the support provider's rating and the published or unpublished underlying rating, if any, in accordance with the approach outlined in "Guarantees, Letters of Credit and Other Forms of Credit Substitution Methodology."